 Dawn-dusk asymmetry is a ubiquitous phenomenon in planetary magnetotails.
-The availability of in situ magnetic field and plasma measurements from heliophysics and planetary missions has allowed us to conduct large-scale statistical studies to characterize the dawn-dusk asymmetries of magnetotail properties in terrestrial (see Walsh et al. [2017] for a complete review of cross-tail asymmetries at Earth) and the outer planet magnetotails, such as Jupiter and Saturn [e.g., Bunce and Cowley, 2001; Arridge et al., 2015; Smith et al., 2016], where the asymmetries are driven by internal plasma dynamics.
+The availability of in situ magnetic field and plasma measurements from heliophysics and planetary missions has allowed us to conduct large scale statistical studies to characterize the dawn-dusk asymmetries of magnetotail properties in terrestrial (See Walsh et al., [2014] for a complete review of cross-tail asymmetries at Earth) and the outer planet magnetotails, such as Jupiter and Saturn [e.g., Bunce et al., 2001; Arridge et al., 2015a; Smith et al., 2016], where the asymmetries are driven by internal plasma dynamics.
 Asymmetries in the properties of the plasma sheet have been most extensively studied at Earth due to the availability of multipoint measurements.
-Fairfield et al. [1981] first reported observation of asymmetry in the properties of Earth's plasma sheet using IMP 6, IMP 7, and IMP 8 data.
-Subsequently, Slavin et al. [1985] reported ISEE 3 observation of higher B{7} (i.e., north-south component of magnetic field) by ≈ 1 nT in the near-Earth ($|X| < 100 R{E}$) dawnside plasma sheet.
+Fairfield et al., [1981] first reported observation of asymmetry in the properties of Earth's plasma sheet using IMP 6, 7 and 8 data.
+Subsequently, Slavin et al., [1985] reported ISEE 3 observation of higher B_Z (i.e., north-south component of magnetic field) by \approx 1 nT in the near Earth ($|X| < 100R_E$) dawn-side plasma sheet.
 More recent studies using Geotail [Wang et al., 2004; Vasko et al., 2015] have confirmed these asymmetries in B_Z and current sheet thickness in the terrestrial magnetotail.
 The magnitude of B_Z is an indicator of the magnetic field geometry of the current sheet.
-A stronger B_Z indicates a less stretched, thicker current sheet, while a weaker B_Z indicates a more stretched, thinner current sheet.
-This asymmetry in current sheet thickness was also been observed by Active Magnetospheric Particle Tracer Explorers/Ion Release Module [Baumjohann et al., 1990] and, more recently, Cluster [Artemyev et al., 2011; Rong et al., 2011].
+A stronger B_Z indicates a less stretched, thicker current sheet while a weaker B_Z indicates a more stretched, thinner current sheet.
+This asymmetry in current sheet thickness was also been observed by AMPTE/IRM [Baumjohann et al., 1990] and, more recently, Cluster [Artemyev et al., 2011; Rong et al., 2011].